Valued members of the team

 To be a part of the Reservists you need to be ready to spring into action at any time.
 That's why it is important to be in shape.
-In order to join the Naval or Army Reserves you must first meet the fitness entry requirements.
+In order to join the Naval or Army Reserves you must first meet the entry fitness requirements.

-On completing your Initial Training, you'll be fully ready to take part in your chosen trade.
+On completing your initial training, you'll be fully ready to take part in your chosen trade.
 This will see you contribute to the Defence Force and New Zealand in many ways, from assisting Civil Defence to being deployed on operations overseas.

 The Reserve Force also offers both professional development within your military trade, and training for promotion to becoming a military leader.